paragoner1/crisis-companion/README.md

 ## 💙 **Motivation**

-Last summer, my world stopped when I found my four-year-old son underwater.
+A few years ago, my world stopped when I found my four-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap - in emergencies, shock paralyzes us.
 That's why I created **Solana SOS**, to guide anyone through life-saving actions, hands-free and instantly.

 **Because when seconds matter, you need the app that makes your phone a life saver.**